 - Roll out each piece of dough into a long rope about ½ inch in diameter.
 Repeat this process with the rest of the dough.

-- Line up 2 strands of dough and with the help of a pastry cutter or a knife, cut into ½ inch pieces.
+- Line up 2 strands of dough and with the help of a pastry cutter or a knife, cut them into ½ inch pieces.
 Roll each piece of dough between the palms of your hands to resemble a small marble.
-Place on a parchment-lined large cookie sheet.
+Place on a large parchment-lined cookie sheet.
 Repeat this process with the rest of the strands of dough.

 - In a wide, heavy pot or electric fryer, preheat vegetable oil to 375°F (190°C).